fogus/spiel/brettspiel/malice/README.markdown

 Teleportation
 -------------

 The trick in moving in Malice is that almost every movement causes your piece to *teleport* to the dual square on the second board.
 When you move a piece that you control to a square on your side then it teleports to a square on the other board in your opponent's side.
-Conversely, when you move a piece that you control onto a square on the opposite side of the
+Conversely, when you move a piece that you control onto a square on the opposite side of the board then it's teleported to the opposite board on the same colored square on your side.
+An overview of teleportation is shown below:

 ![teleport](https://raw.githubusercontent.com/fogus/spiel/master/brettspiel/malice/graphics/teleportation.png)

+As you see, teleportation is the only way that you can get from one board to the other.
+However, because teleportation happens on almost every move and capture, you have to be careful where you move your pieces.

+### Blocked teleportation